-When moving interstate to a new state there are so many decisions to make.
+When interstate moving to a new state there are so many decisions to make.
 Not only where you will move to, but the logistics and timing of the actual relocation.
 In addition to the demands of an interstate move, you must also consider whether to purchase a new home straight away or rent first.

 The decisions around your interstate move will depend on many factors, including housing market conditions, and your individual circumstances, goals and preferences.
 Here are some additional factors you might want to consider when you’re moving to a new city altogether.